 Email me about our Local Media Project initiative (or the initiative team) and anything about our work with news collaboratives.

-Sara is a journalist, author and educator.
-She teaches journalism at the University of Southern California, serves on the program committee for the JSK Journalism Fellowship, where she was a fellow, and supports the Online News Association Women's Leadership Accelerator as a mentor and advisor.
+Sara teaches journalism as an adjunct at the University of Southern California's Annenberg School for Communication & Journalism, serves on the program committee for the JSK Journalism Fellowship at Stanford University, where she was a fellow, and supports the Online News Association Women's Leadership Accelerator as a mentor and speaker.
 Her journalism experience includes digital leader and newsroom manager, grounded in years of reporting and writing at a wide range of news outlets including the Los Angeles Times, Reuters, Mother Jones, the LA Weekly and NBC.
 She is the author of a forthcoming memoir about growing up in Bronzeville on Chicago's South Side.

 Catherine Cheney first learned about SJN through her work at NationSwell, a company that elevates the stories of people solving problems across the United States.
 She helped grow SJN’s presence on the West Coast, where she is also a correspondent for Devex, the media platform for the global development community.
 In addition to her own reporting on topics including technology and philanthropy, through her work with SJN, Catherine supports other journalists to cover responses to problems.
 She has worked for POLITICO, Al-Monitor, and World Politics Review, with freelance work appearing in publications including The Washington Post and The Atlantic.
 Catherine graduated from Yale University, where she earned bachelor’s and master’s degrees in political science and distinction as a Yale Journalism Scholar.